Director: Zoya Akhtar

 There were many hopes riding on Zoya Akhtar’s Gully Boy.
 A strong collective sense of belief that it could be a game-changer and serve as some sort of turning point.
 Whether the film achieves that is up for debate.
 I’m still processing much of it and the degree of its achievement despite having seen it twice so far.
 What is clear though, is Gully Boy offers such fine, potent storytelling from one of Hindi cinema’s strongest filmmakers in Zoya Akhtar.

 Gully Boy is her biggest, most ambitious film and no one could have told this story quite like her and co-writer Reema Kagti.
-The story they weave is so well told, you feel every beat of it.
+Their hold over the narrative is such that you feel every beat of it.
 There isn’t an ounce of stardom or acting, or artificialness in sight here.
-Everything, everyone – from the stars you recognise to the first-timers you don’t – are all so deeply seeped in character, plot and storytelling that there’s a reality to them.
+Everything, everyone – from the stars you recognise to the first-timers you don’t – are all so deeply seeped in character, plot and storytelling that there’s a distinct sense of reality to them.
 We see ourselves in them.
+Not many films of this scale can make that claim.

 The real challenge here for writers Akhtar and Kagti is the balancing act in showing different facets of Murad’s life to make a larger, cohesive whole.
 Knowing how much importance to give the specific characters which represent various aspects of his life.
 MC Sher is rap, Safeena is the love, his mother is his family and duty, Moeen is the world he comes from and Kalki Koechlin’s Sky is in many ways the world he aspires to.
 Ironic because I imagine the very balancing act is what the real Murads of the world must face every day.
 Of economic hardships, familial duties, studies, sticking to your means and yet aspiring to rise above them.